MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: Abstract

 \section{Abstract}

 In controllable image generation, synthesizing coherent and consistent images from multiple reference inputs, i.e., \textbf{Multi-Image Composition} (MICo), remains a challenging problem, partly hindered by the lack of high-quality training data.
 To bridge this gap, we conduct a systematic study of MICo, categorizing it into 7 representative tasks and curate a large-scale collection of high-quality source images and construct diverse MICo prompts.
 Leveraging powerful proprietary models, we synthesize a rich amount of balanced composite images, followed by human-in-the-loop filtering and refinement, resulting in \textbf{MICo-150K}, a comprehensive dataset for MICo with identity consistency.
 We further build a Decomposition-and-Recomposition (De\&Re) subset, where 11K real-world complex images are decomposed into components and recomposed, enabling both real and synthetic compositions.
-To enable comprehensive evaluation, we construct \textbf{MICo-Bench} with 100 cases per task and 300 challenging De\&Re cases, and further introduce a new metric, \textbf{Weighted-Ref-VIEScore}, specifically tailored for MICo evaluation.
+To enable comprehensive evaluation, we construct \textbf{MICo-Bench}, a curated benchmark of 897 cases across Object-Centric, Human-Centric, Human-Object Interaction, and De\&Re tasks, and further introduce a new metric, \textbf{Weighted-Ref-VIEScore}, specifically tailored for MICo evaluation.
 Finally, we fine-tune multiple models on \textbf{MICo-150K} and evaluate them on \textbf{MICo-Bench}.
 The results show that MICo-150K effectively equips models without MICo capability and further enhances those with existing skills.
 Notably, our baseline model, \textbf{Qwen-MICo}, fine-tuned from Qwen-Image-Edit, matches \textbf{Qwen-Image-2509} in 3-image composition while supporting arbitrary multi-image inputs beyond the latter’s limitation.
 Our dataset, benchmark, and baseline collectively offer valuable resources for further research on Multi-Image Composition.
 Project Page: \href{https://MICo-150K.github.io/}{https://MICo-150K.github.io/}